-This week I purchased three copies of Supernatural Childbirth for three weddings that are taking place this year: my two sons and also a dear friend, who, by the way, is in her mid-thirties.
+This week I purchased three copies of Supernatural Childbirth, which you can find on our Recommended Reading page, for three weddings that are taking place this year: my two sons and also a dear friend, who, by the way, is in her mid-thirties.
 She never believed she would marry, but not only is marrying, but her husband wants children right away!
 Isn’t that so God?

 Yet, as the set of books sat there I couldn’t help but want to share them with my daughters, so that when they see all the women screaming on television shows or in movies they will be able to dispel the fears that birth is both painful and dangerous, since “faith comes from hearing, and hearing by the word of God” (Romans 10:17).
 Instead, as believers, He said we have been set free from curses and sins.

 So I began reading from the book to my daughters, but it wasn’t until I had begun interjecting my own faith as we read that I realized God had led me to share this truth about childbirth for the same reason that we taught our children about Creationism—so that they could snicker (rather than agree) when they heard “billions and billions of years ago”—knowing the truth regarding the age of the earth is closer to just 7,000 years.

 In this final chapter, I want to focus on just one thing, Who Said?
 Who said was the response that the author of Supernatural Childbirth heard from her future husband.
 Who Said? is something I believe we all should ask ourselves—especially anytime we, or someone else, tries to limit our lives with why we can’t do something or why something can’t be done (like trusting God with our debt).